rubenvannieuwpoort/posts/the-spectral-theorem-for-hermitian-matrices.md

 Since $v_1, v_2, ..., v_n$ is a basis of $\mathbb{C}^n$,  every vector $x \in \mathbb{C}^n$ can be written as a linear combination of the vectors $v_1, v_2, ..., v_n$.
 So we have $U \Lambda U^* x = Ax$ for every $x \in \mathbb{C}^n$.
 It follows that $A = U \Lambda U^*$. $\square$

 With this, we finally proved the spectral theorem for Hermitian matrices.
 While the theorem itself is certainly interesting enough to prove, the proof has other benefits as well.
 First, there is a spectral theorem for unitary matrices as well, and the proof is analogous to this proof.
-Secondly, the spectral theorem for Hermititan matrices can be used to easily prove the existence of the singular value decomposition.
+Secondly, the spectral theorem for Hermitian matrices can be used to easily prove the existence of the singular value decomposition.